virendrapacemaker/tune-reporting-php/README.md

 These are the basic requirements to use this SDK:

 * PHP >= 5.2.3
 * PHP Curl extension -- Connect to TUNE Management API Service.
-    * PHP JSON extension -- TUNE Mangement API response is JSON.
+* PHP JSON extension -- TUNE Management API response is JSON.
 * PHPUnit -- Execute SDK tests.

 <a id="sdk_install_prereq_ini" name="sdk_install_prereq_ini"></a>
 ##### Prepare `php.ini`